shalomobed/practice_python1/README.md

 - number.py - using overloaded operators
 - triangle.py - A program that calculates several properties of the triangle
 - calculator.py - a python program that implements a calculator in the terminal
+- highest_gpa.py - a program that adds multiple students, then calculates the highest gpa
+- inventory_item.py - a mini program of an inventory
+- manage_budget.py - a mini program of a budget
 ### Future Plans
 I will be expanding my skills by working on larger projects.
 Stay tuned for more updates!